Western skink: Distribution

 Western skinks can be found from southern British Columbia, Canada, to the tip of the Baja California Peninsula, and throughout most of Great Basin to extreme Northern Arizona; central Utah to the Pacific Coast.
 The species is apparently absent from the floor of San Joaquin Valley (they have been observed in rural areas of southeast Lodi, CA), central Sierra Nevada (except a few scattered locations in the foothills where they are very common), and lowland deserts of California.
-In Northern Baja, California the species occurs in the northwestern part at least as far south as Colonia Guerro and in the south in the cape and Comondu regions, Santa Agueda, and San Francisco de la Sierra.
+In Northern Baja California the species occurs in the northwestern part at least as far south as Colonia Guerro and in the south in the cape and Comondu regions, Santa Agueda, and San Francisco de la Sierra.
 They have been observed on Santa Catalina, Los Coronados, and Todos Santos Island off the coast of California.

 Predators and defensive behavior

 Western skinks risk predation by virtually all mammalian, avian, and reptilian predators.
 In Idaho, their predators include night snakes, striped whipsnakes, and raptors.
 Throughout their range, they may be targeted by a range of predators, especially young animals honing their hunting skills, including black bear cubs, bobcats, coyotes, gray, red and swift foxes, least weasels and pumas, as well as domestic and feral cats and dogs.
 Various carnivorous birds, especially younger or smaller individuals, may hunt these skinks, such as Cooper's hawk, Harris hawks, kestrels, red-tailed hawks and shrikes ('butcherbirds').
 Reptilian predators include kingsnakes and any other reptile-consuming squamates.

-Against predators, a shrink's automative response is to retreat.
+Against predators, a skink's automative response is to retreat.
 If females are protecting their eggs, they may attempt to bite to scare off any predators.
 Young western skinks have a bright blue tail with color that fades with age.
 Skinks can perform autotomy; if seized by a predator its tail is deliberately cast and wriggles violently attracting attention while the lizard may escape.
 The tail will grow back with time but is often darker in color and misshapen.
 It will play dead, but this behavior is rarely seen.